Illicit Networks · Conflict Analysis · Governance Research

 Output: Interactive dashboard — demonstrations available to research partners

-Afghan Legitimacy Dashboard — Key Finding
+Afghan Governance Dashboard — Key Finding

 Taliban Dispute Resolution — Wave 15 (2021) 78.8%